dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 For established businesses, speed is of grave importance.
 For small time bloggers like myself, it doesn't make much of a difference but, I still care about my website ranking and user experience.
 A good way to stop users from going away from your website is to load visual content very fast!
 The style is important but it can wait.

-If something loads then uses waiting threshold increases.
+If something loads then users' waiting threshold increases.
 You may have seen preloaders on some websites which shows the progress.
-Pre-loaders can retain the users for a few more seconds but not very long.
+Pre-loaders can retain users for a few more seconds but not longer than that.

 <p class="right half">
 <i class="fa fa-circle-o-notch fa-spin fa-3x fa-fw margin-bottom"></i>